jantman/ford-f150-gen14-can-bus-interface/f150_wiring_notes.md

 * C423 - the huge (34-pin) locking black connector for the tailgate and trailer harnesses.
 Service pigtails are available (WPT-1606 / KU2Z-14S411-SA male and WPT-1607 / KU2Z-14S411-TA female) but very expensive.
 * C431 - Early Production variation of C439; this is the 12-pin black "trailer tow connector" under the bed near the tailgate, that's generally plugged into an empty connector with an OBD DLC-like connector on the other side, as a weather cap.
 This is used for the trailer yaw sensor and trailer camera options, and carries `MS-CAN2` (`VDB27` / `VDB28`).
 On my vehicle, with the ignition off, this seems to just broadcast `0x227` all the time.
 The connector is a Molex 33472-6324.
 * C439 - Late Production variation of C431; also carries `MS-CAN2`.
+* C3154A - Audio DSP Module ("stereo amplifier") on the rear wall of the cab behind the passenger seat, behind the insulation.
+Carries HS-CAN3.
+This connector is a Molex 34728-0200 with a combination of 19, 20, and 22 gauge wires.
+HS-CAN3 High is on pin 1, 22ga Green-Blue wire; HS-CAN3 Low is on pin 11, 22ga White-Green wire.
+The Molex 34728-0200 is a proprietary connector.
+  * C3154B also connects to the Audio DSP Module and in my vehicle (standard 8-speaker B&O stereo) just has four pins populated for ground and power.
+This is a Molex 34728-0080 with 19ga and possibly one 22ga wires.
+Pins 1 and 5 are circuit GD348 ground to the C pillar, 19ga Black-Yellow wire; pins 4 and 8 are circuit SBA40 to Fuse 40, always hot, 19ga Red wire.